 When it comes to a place for studying, some people pick a certain place for comfort, lack of distractions or simply because that place feels lucky or means something to them.
 If you haven’t found yours yet, try studying in various places and positions, your desk, bed, maybe a chair you feel comfortable in, study cafe, library, park, etc. Where you study can make a huge difference.
 There are still people that can study anywhere, but even they would likely agree that studying in the bus surrounded by noise is less helpful than studying in the peace and quiet of your own room.

 3 – Discover your learning style

-There are three basic learning styles and they are auditory, visual, and tactile/kinesthetic learning styles.
-Here you have a short explanation from the YouthCentral website:
+The three basic learning styles are auditory, visual, and tactile/kinesthetic learning styles.
+You can learn more on the internet, for now here’s a short explanation from the YouthCentral website:

 - Auditory learners prefer to learn by listening.
 Try reading your notes aloud and discussing them with other people.
 You might like to record key points and play them back.